fac-15/Spellchecker/README.md

 ### Things we learnt

+That getting a server up might be easy, but getting all of the functions to talk to the server properly is hard.
+Backend stuff isn't as intimidating as you might think.
+Nodemon is so useful.

 ### Things we struggled with

 ### Things that went well!

 The CSS is responsive and writing the spells.json file went well.

 ### How we found the whole project...